timetag/timetag.github.io/docs/python.rst

         Please be careful when setting this to False, as it may cause memory leaking if the references are not handeled properly.

 - ``keep_indexes``
-    A list of indexes of Clips that will be actually yields.
-Other Clips will be discarded.
-Indexes start from 0 when first called.
+    A list of indexes of the sliding windows for Clips that will be actually yielded.
+Other Clips will be skipped.
+Indexes start from 0 for the first window of ``[0,read_events]``, and index 1 means [read_events,read_events*2].

     Examples: